Title

 A notary public cannot simultaneously act as a witness and notary in a will's execution, violating legal requirements; the will was invalidated.

-Valente Z. Cruz executed a writing offered for probate as his last will and testament.
-The instrument bore three subscribing or instrumental witnesses: Deogracias T. Jamaoas, Jr.; Dr. Francisco Panares; and Atty.
+The testator, Valente Z. Cruz, executed Exhibit "E" as his alleged last will and testament.
+Three instrumental or attesting witnesses signed the instrument: Deogracias T. Jamaoas, Jr., Dr. Francisco Panares, and Atty.
 Angel H. Teves, Jr. Atty.
 Teves also served as the notary public before whom the will was acknowledged.
-Petitioner-appellant asserted that the will was procured by fraud, deceit, misrepresentation and undue influence; that the testator had not been fully informed of the contents or the disposition of his properties; and that the will was not executed in conformity with legal formalities required by the Civil Code.
-Despite these objections, the Court of First Instance admitted the will to probate; the Supreme Court was asked to review whether the instrument complied with Articles 805 and 806 of the New Civil Code.
+Petitioner opposed probate on the grounds that the will was procured through fraud, deceit, misrepresentation, and undue influence, that the testator was not fully informed as to the contents and the properties disposed thereby, and that the will was not executed in accordance with law.

 Legal Issue